-Mexican Government Privately Warns Trump Administration Of Counter-Tariffs
+Mexican Government Privately Warns Trump Administration Of Countertariffs

 "It's important to remember that any actions that we take to secure our Southern border must also keep in mind the important role that Mexico plays in the economy of the United States," said Sen. John Cornyn, R-Texas.
 "My state enjoys a strong relationship economically with Mexico because of that 1,200-mile common border."

-The Mexico team argues the best way to combat immigration is to invest in Central America, but the Trump administration wants Mexico to take stronger steps along its Southern border, dismantle human smuggling chains and improve coordination on asylum.
+The Mexican team argues the best way to combat immigration is to invest in Central America, but the Trump administration wants Mexico to take stronger steps along its southern border, dismantle human smuggling chains and improve coordination on asylum.

 The relationship between the United States and Mexico goes well beyond immigration.